 For painful, dry or healing hot spots use a calendula and goldenseal spray.
 To make your own spray, add 15 drops of each tincture to one cup of water.
 Use the mixture to mist your dog’s hot spots 3 to 4 times a day.

-Healing From The Inside Out
+Heal Hot Spots From The Inside

 - Digestive enzymes